chschnell/build-qt5-rpi/README.md

 The primary focus is on cross-building Qt applications for target devices without X11.
 Building for the Pi with X11 is supported but not tested very well (feedback welcome).

-Note that build-qt5-rpi does not access a physical Raspberry Pi to cross-compile Qt for it, instead it mounts and operates on a modified Raspbian image to generate the sysroot for Qt's build system.
+Note that build-qt5-rpi does not access a physical Raspberry Pi to cross-compile Qt for it, instead it mounts and operates on a modified Raspbian image to generate the sysroot for Qt's build system (tested Raspbian releases: 2017-11-29, 2018-03-13 and 2018-04-18).

 This script generates two `.deb` installers, one with the sdk and runtime for the Pi and another for build hosts of the same architecture as the one used (amd64 or i386).
 These two installers are fully self-contained and can easily be deployed independently from the build host.